Posts:

 “Quinoa goes hand in hand with the natural fertilizer that llamas produce and there must be a nutritional crossing between the two,” said Rossmary Jaldin, an expert in the crop.

 Bolivia’s deputy minister of rural development, Victor Hugo Vasquez, said 30 percent of his country’s 70,000 quinoa producers are now children of peasants who left the farm but have been drawn back by high quinoa prices.
+He and the president of Bolivia’s National Association of Quinoa Producers, Juan Crispin, say many of the growers don’t follow traditional farming methods and are depleting soils because they don’t rotate crops.

 “We’re not going to work with them,” said Vasquez.
 “We are not going to help them.”

-The country’s quinoa crop expanded from 240 square miles (63,000 hectares) in 2009 to 400 square miles (104,000 hectares) last year, when it produced a total of 58,000 metric tons, according to the Rural Development Ministry.
+The country’s quinoa crop expanded from 240 square miles (63,000 hectares) in 2009 to 400 square miles (104,000 hectares) in 2023, when it produced a total of 58,000 metric tons, according to the Rural Development Ministry.
 That is more than 40 times the production in 2000.

 Agronomists say that there is room for expanded production in Ecuador without environmental damage.
 A project at the University of Cuenca works with highland farmers, providing training planting and harvesting procedures to increase production.